desijay/mhw/README.md

 # mhw
-This repository hosts a webhook to allow automated messages to be sent (usually for scripting purposes).
+This repository hosts a <b>Discord Webhook</b> in allowing automated messages to be sent (usually for scripting purposes).
+The messages are sent to the server <b>MHW X Tier Raiders</b>.